PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 ### S3

-This sub-command exports the result into an AWS S3 bucket, respecting the calver representation.
+This sub-command exports the result to an AWS S3 bucket, respecting the calver representation.

 ```bash